manschloemark/guitarsuite/README.md

     - tools to practice chord progressions
     - scale practice
   - Add a metronome feature
+  - Clean up this repository so it includes the fewest files necessary.

 ## Problems
 > I use regular expressions to verify that chords are valid.